ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

 In order to run synthesis, we run ``make syn`` with the matching Make variables.
 Post-synthesis logs and collateral will be saved in ``build/<config-name>/syn-rundir``.
 The raw QoR data (area, timing, gate counts, etc.) will be found in ``build/<config-name>/syn-rundir/reports``.

-Hence, if we want to monolitically synthesize the entire SoC, the relevant command would be
+Hence, if we want to monolithically synthesize the entire SoC, the relevant command would be
 .. code-block:: shell

     make syn CONFIG=<chipyard_config_name> tech_name=<tech_name> INPUT_CONFS="example-design.yml example-tools.yml example-tech.yml"